fatima2255/EAD-Spring-24/README.md

 # EAD-Spring-24

-In this repository all the assignments and tasks being taught in course 'Enterprise Application Development' will be uploaded.
+In this repository all the assignments and tasks being assigned in course 'Enterprise Application Development' will be uploaded.